ezraonyinkwa/Shopping-Trends-Analysis/README.md

 ### Project Overview

-In today's competitive retail landscape, understanding hopping trends is crucial for business to stay ahead.
+In today's competitive retail landscape, understanding shopping trends is crucial for business to stay ahead.
 This report  delves into a comprehensive analysis of shopping trends, examining various aspects such as customer behaviour, product preferences and regional differences.
 Our goal i to provide actionable insights that can help business optimize their strategy and enhance customer satisfaction.

 ### Data Sources
 The dataset was sourced from [kaggle](https://www.kaggle.com/datasets/riturajpradhan/shopping-trends).This dataset 'Shopping Trends Data  contails detailed shopping trends , it includes vital information on customer demographics, purchasing behaviour and product specifics enable a comprehensive analysis of shopping trends.